CLHS-Comp-Sci/csis-quarter-1-project-Alisyem/README.md

 - [ ] Code and Create Project following your given steps
 - [ ] Randomly generate characters.
 - [ ] Create a string and print it.
-- [ ] Store it in a text file in a uniform manner that would allow it to be called later on.
+- [ ] Store it in a text file in a uniform manner that would allow it to be called later on, likely by skipping a line if there is a single character in the first line.
-- [ ] Be able to call a text file and create an array from it, and call from it.
+- [ ] (Optional) Be able to call a text file and create an array from each line, and call from it.
 - [ ] (Optional) Be able to encrypt it.
 - [ ] Write Up and Reflection
 - [ ] Prepare Presentation